AgainPsychoX/AquariumController/README.md

 + Reuse light cycle 2 bytes instead of hour/minute start/stop bytes for things like pumps or circulator.
 + Add polynomial/Newton interpolation for calculating ph level.
 + Temperature compensation for ph calculation.
-+ Chart link/button for last hour/day should show error if no data to show.
-+ Add loading/error information for line charts.
-+ Cloud logger buffer (configurable; in such case charts could get data from status too?).
 + Don't remove unchanged files at `prepareWebArduino` (support directory tree).
 + Add `--watch` to `prepareWebArduino`.
 + Exportable/importable colour cycle configuration (as JSON/encoded?) .